JamesC159/IP-Mobility-Simulation/README.md

 (4) Run 'python3 NodeDriver.py'<br/><br/>
 Current messages supported between Node and Router:<br/>
 (1) REGISTER - The router on the node's network registers the node with the HA of the network.
 The node receives a newly allocated IP address<br/>
 (2) REGISTER FOREIGN - A foreign router, on a different network than the node's home network, registers the node with its HA.
 The node is given a Care of Address (new IP address on the foreign network).
-The node's HA is sent the Care of Address
+The node's HA is sent the Care of Address<br/>
+(3) MOVE new_ip new_port - Connects the node to the router specified by the new ip address and the new port of the router.